The College of New Jersey Logo

 Another helpful group, specifically for survivors of sexual assault, is called SAFE (Survivors of Sexual Assault Feeling Empowered).
 This confidential group, facilitated by licensed therapist Robbin Loonan, will provide a safe place to help survivors to cope with difficult feelings, give clients the chance to feel supported, and help group members connect with others who also feel alone.
 Trust, safety, relationships, and balancing these issues with other facets of life will be covered.

 If you feel more comfortable discussing your experiences and options with someone unrelated to TCNJ, a trusted organization exists very close to our community: Womanspace.
-They provide a 24 hour, confidential hotline, advocates, and professionals to facilitate SART activation, access to legal resources, and individual and group counseling.
+They provide a 24 hour, confidential hotline, advocates and professionals to facilitate SART activation, access to legal resources, and individual and group counseling.

 Womanspace